npnl/LI-FSL/LI_Abstract/README.md

 coi: None

 acknow: The authors would like to thank the organizers and attendees of Brainhack LA and the developers of FSL.
-This project was funded in part by a Educational Research Grant from Amazon Web Services.

 contrib: KLI and SLL wrote the software,  performed tests, and wrote the report.